 Can LinkedIn's Connection Limit Hurt Entrepreneurs?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When contributing writer Carol Tice wrote about the ROI of networking online, comments from readers revealed their uncertainty over the value of sites like Twitter and Facebook.
+Opinions expressed by Entrepreneur contributors are their own.When contributing writer Carol Tice wrote about the ROI of networking online, comments from readers revealed their uncertainty over the value of sites like Twitter and Facebook.
 So when LinkedIn--a site specifically designed for networking purposes--changed its user policy to limit the number of connections a person could have to 30,000, Entrepreneur.com investigated its potential effect on small-business owners and entrepreneurs.

 Can LinkedIn's recent cap hurt entrepreneurs?
 Pick a side.